You are here: Urology Textbook > Adrenal glands > Adrenal insufficiency

 Diagnosis of Adrenal Insufficiency

 - Laboratory tests: hyponatremia, hyperkalemia, hypoglycemia.
-Urine cortisol decreased, serum cortisol decreased, serum ACTH increased or decreased depending on cause.
-Determination of autoantibodies against the adrenal cortex.
+Urine cortisol decreased, serum cortisol decreased, and serum ACTH increased or decreased depending on the cause.
+Test for autoantibodies against the adrenal cortex.

 - ACTH test: inadequate increase in serum cortisol 60 min after administration of ACTH (0.25 mg i.v.).